-Portand, Oregon, police detain people at downtown rally
+Late night protest in Portland, Oregon, declared unlawful

+Hundreds of people were gathered downtown in Oregon’s largest city when the unlawful assembly was announced just before midnight by the Multnomah County Sheriff’s Office.

+Images showed protesters crowded in and around a park near the Mark O. Hatfield United States Courthouse — the same courthouse that had been the scene of nightly unrest over the summer.
+A protester was seen burning an American flag.

-Protesters shot fireworks at police.
-KOIN-TV posted a video in which police warn that protesters who hurl projectiles will be subject to arrest.
+Earlier, protesters had shot fireworks at police.
+Video posted by KOIN-TV showed officers warn that protesters who hurl projectiles will be subject to arrest.

-About 10 p.m., police left the scene.
-The protesters remained in the street.
+Several arrests were made, according to reporters at the scene, but a specific number was not immediately available.

-Earlier Saturday police said a right-wing rally and counter-protests largely dispersed without serious violence, though they are investigating an assault after one person who was documenting the event was pushed to the ground and kicked in the face.
+The unrest came just hours after a right-wing rally and counterprotesters largely dispersed without serious violence.
+Although, police were investigating an assault after one person who was documenting the event was pushed to the ground and kicked in the face.

 Separately, police said a criminal citation was issued after officials confiscated firearms, paintball guns, baseball bats and shields from a pick-up truck that was initially stopped for having obscured license plates as it left the rally.